carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/components/Layout/README.md

 | Name                    | Description                               |
 | ----------------------- | ----------------------------------------- |
 | `layout-01 - layout-07` | Layout token values for the bottom margin |

+## data-sticky="true"

+When adding the data attribute `data-sticky="true"` to one of the child columns, this will set that column to have `position: sticky` with the correct supporting HTML structure.

 ## Stable selectors